Geometric Arbitrage Theory and Market Dynamics Reloaded: Arbitrage Theory in a Differential Geometric Framework

 corresponding to a multiplication by an exchange rate at time $t$ from portfolio $x(\tau_1)$ to portfolio $x(\tau)$.\\ If $\gamma$ is the time direction, then $x(\tau)\equiv x$, $t(\tau)= \tau$ and $\mathcal{D}x(\tau)\equiv 0$, $\mathcal{D}t(\tau)\equiv 1$ .
 Thus

 which means

 corresponding to a division by the stochastic discount rate for portfolio $x$ from time $\tau_1$ to time $\tau$. \end{proof}

-\begin{remark} Following Ilinski's idea (\cite{Il01}), the choice of this particular connection is motivated by the fact that it allows to encode foreign exchange and discounting as parallel transport.
-When the first draft of this paper was completed, the author discovered that Malaney and Weinstein (\cite{Ma96}) already introduced a connection in the deterministic case in the context of selffinancing basket of goods for divisa indices.
-Very recently, \cite{FaVa09} have elaborated a stochastic version of the Malaney-Weinstein connection proving its equivalence with the connection defined in (\ref{connection}). \end{remark}
+\begin{remark} Malaney and Weinstein (\cite{Ma96}) already introduced a connection in the deterministic case in the context of self-financing basket of goods for divisa indices.
+Recently, \cite{FaVa12} have elaborated a stochastic version of the Malaney-Weinstein connection proving its equivalence with the connection defined in (\ref{connection}). \end{remark}

+Holonomy is the group generated by the parallel transport along closed curves.
+We distinguish the local from the global case. \begin{definition} The \textbf{holonomy group} based at $b\in \mathcal{B}$ is defined as